ploigos-automated-governance/1-demo/README.md

 There are four (4) large tasks to setup and run the demo:

-1. First, Install the Ploigos Software Factory Platform
+1. First    - Install the Ploigos Software Factory Opertor, and install a Ploigos Platform
-2. Second, Install the Ploigos Software Factory Pipeline & Demo Application
+2. Second   - Install the Ploigos Pipeline, and install the demo application
-3. Thrid, Updated the Ploigos Software Factory Platform Configuration
+3. Thrid    - Update the Ploigos Platform configuration
-4. Fourth, Expose the Pipeline as a Service, and Onboard the Demo Application
+4. Fourth   - Expose the Pipeline as a Service, and onboard the demo application

 ## Before You Start